 With so many types to choose from, it can be hard to decide which industry is best for you.
-We recommend selling software into an industry that you understand or find interesting, as this will lead to better conversations with the decision-makers in the industry, which will, in turn, help your sales numbers.
+We recommend selling software in an industry that you understand or find interesting, as this will lead to better conversations with the decision-makers in the industry, which will, in turn, help your sales numbers.
 Plus, when you are curious about your industry, you’re less likely to burn out or get bored.

 Companies That Are Always Looking for Software Salespeople

 Some software companies are always on the hunt for quality sales talent to add to their seemingly always growing sales teams.
-Here are some of the best companies we recommend checking out if you want to work in software sales.
+Here are some of the best companies we recommend checking out if you want to work in tech sales.

 International Business Machines (IBM) sells software that helps organizations in a wide variety of disciplines, from blockchain and cloud computing to IT management and Infrastructure.
 IBM’s software sales reps take home an average of $161,279 a year, making it a great place of work for those looking to earn big numbers.

 Oracle sells database software, cloud-engineered systems, and enterprise software solutions.
 It’s currently the third-largest software company in the world, and its headquarters is based in Austin, TX, a city bustling with new and innovative software companies.
 Oracle’s Account Executives make an average of $104,196 a year.